neelchauhan/www.neelc.org/content/posts/centurylink-fiber-ad.md

 showDate: true
 ---

-A month or so ago, I saw this ad in front of my Seattle apartment:
+A month or so ago, I saw this ad in front of my Seattle apartment (neighborhood: Capitol Hill):

 ![CenturyLink Ad in front of my building](/images/cl-ad.jpg)